 Crowley lingered as Dean had known he would.
 “I guess this is goodbye, Squirrel.”

 “Let’s keep that nickname between you and me, ok Crowley?”

 Crowley stifled a bitter laugh.
 “It’s Oriphiel.
 Take care of her, eh?”

 “If I can’t, you’ll be the first person I call.”
 Dean could see his friend’s Adam’s apple move as he swallowed.
 Crowley was his friend, Dean knew that now.
 He felt kinda terrible about the whole ear thing all of a sudden.
 The darkangel stared at Jovi for a long moment but then he disappeared finally, and lucky for him too since even though Dean had some regrets, he was starting to get pissed off.

 Gadreel, oddly since Dean barely knew the guy, was the last to go.
 He picked up the hamster ball containing Metatron and peered into it.
 “Can I have him?”

 Gadreel tucked the ball under his arm and disappeared.

 And with that, Dean was alone, but not really alone.
 Not ever really alone again.

 Dean disappeared his boots and socks and carried Jovi up the stairs to his throne on the dais.
-The carpet felt just as good on his bare feet as he’d thought it was gonna.
+The plush rose carpet felt just as good on his bare feet as he’d thought it was gonna and he was glad he’d left it behind when he got rid of all the rest of the pink.
 He blinked and It’s Good to be King began to play.

 It seemed fitting.